Danacw/Project_02/README.md

     - our initial storyboard used to conceptualize each part of the application.

 **templates**
-  - Contains our frontend index.html file, and our backlog.html file that collects user data on the backend.
+  - Contains our front end index.html file, and our backlog.html file that collects user data on the back end.

 ![Screen Shot 2021-07-23 at 11 16 37 AM](https://user-images.githubusercontent.com/26308909/126828734-720446b6-52fb-46b5-a1c8-884695038198.png)
 ![Screen Shot 2021-07-23 at 12 01 29 PM](https://user-images.githubusercontent.com/26308909/126829172-94bb7909-5377-45cb-89d7-58b06d9eee77.png)